Philippines and Muslim rebels sign key peace plan

 Malaysian Prime Minister Najib Razak, who had helped to broker the deal, was also present.

 "We are men and leaders who want to make a difference and we have decided that the time has come for us to choose the moral high ground," he said.
-"After four decades, peace is within reach."'Devil in details'
+"After four decades, peace is within reach."

 Mr Aquino, who announced the deal a week ago, has warned that there are challenges ahead.